DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 This is a very efficient and high-performance method, but performance comes for the price of a number of limitations.
 First, the pixel shader can only be invoked for the predefined sample locations (which enables GPUs to parallelize the execution very efficiently).
-Second, the GPU do not have an access to the whole scene and only triangles visible by the camera are processed.
+Second, the GPU does not have access to the whole scene and only triangles visible by the camera are processed.

-Ray tracing removes these limitiations.
-Unlike the rasterization, it allows application to query scene properties at any location by casting a ray in any directon and running a specified shader at the intersection point.
+Ray tracing removes these limitations.
+Unlike the rasterization, it allows application to query scene properties at any location by casting a ray in any direction and running a specified shader at the intersection point.
 Ray tracing unlocks a variety of algorithms that have no efficient implementation in rasterization-based pipeline.

-This tutorial demonstrates how ray tracing API in Diligent Engine can be used to simulate physically-correct light transport in a scene to render soft shadows, multiple-bounce reflections and refractions, and dispersion.
+This tutorial demonstrates how ray tracing API in Diligent Engine can be used to simulate physics-based light transport in a scene to render soft shadows, multiple-bounce reflections and refractions, and dispersion.

 Ray tracing is supported in D3D12 and Vulkan backends.
 Diligent Engine exposes common API for both backends and require no special handling for any of them.
 Shaders authored in HLSL will work in both backends without any special tricks or hacks.
-Vulkan backend can also take ray tracing shaders authored in GLSL as well as compiled SPIRV bytecode.
+Vulkan backend can also take ray tracing shaders written in GLSL as well as compiled SPIRV bytecode.

 ## Acceleration Structures